FAQ’s – Frequently Asked Questions

 Please be aware that your personal property cannot be covered by my insurance whether over a lunch break or overnight, or whilst in transit (the principle of insurable interest applies).
 Your property may be covered by your own household insurance so you could check with your own insurer.

-When you enter the building you should be wearing a face-covering (unless you are exempt).
-You should wear it in all public areas (lifts, corridors and stair-wells, toilets, shared kitchen areas and in the Drawing room unless you are eating).
+Although the wearing of face-coverings is no longer mandatory, it is still strongly recommended, particularly when in confined spaces with people you don’t normally mix with.
+The building contains over 200 studios and businesses so is used by a great many people on a daily basis.
+It’s advisable that you should wear a face-covering when you enter the building (unless you are exempt) and in all public areas (lifts, corridors and stair-wells, toilets, shared kitchen areas and in the Drawing room unless you are eating).
 There are also hand-sanitiser dispensers on every floor in the main lobby area, and at the front and rear door.
 Please use hand-sanitiser when you move around the building.